HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Experimental setups for evaluating HOI detection models

 For QPIC, ResNet-101~\citep{resnet} was used as the backbone, the number of both encoder and decoder layers was set to 6, the number of attention heads was set to 8, the number of query embeddings was set to 100, the hidden dimension of embeddings in the Transformer was set to 256, and the dropout rate was set to 0.1.
 The model was trained for 150 epochs using the AdamW optimizer with a batch size of 16, an initial learning rate of $10^{-5}$ for the backbone network and $10^{-4}$ for the other networks, and a weight decay of $10^{-4}$.
 Both learning rates decayed after 100 epochs.
 The hyperparameters of the Hungarian costs and loss weights related to the bounding box were 2.5 times larger than those unrelated to the bounding box.

-For FGAHOI, Swin-Large$^{*}_{+}$~\citep{Liu_2021} was used as the backbone, the number of both encoder and decoder layers were set to 6, the number of attention heads was set to 8, the number of query embeddings was set to 300, the hidden dimension of embeddings in the Transformer was set to 256, and the dropout was not applied.
-The model was trained with the AdamW optimizer with a batch size of 16, an initial learning rate of $10^{-5}$ for the backbone network and $10^{-4}$ for the other networks, and a weight decay of $10^{-4}$.
+For FGAHOI, Swin-Large$^{*}_{+}$~\citep{Liu_2021} was used as the backbone, the number of both encoder and decoder layers was set to 6, the number of attention heads was set to 8, the number of query embeddings was set to 300, the hidden dimension of embeddings in the Transformer was set to 256, and the dropout was not applied.
+The model was trained using the AdamW optimizer with a batch size of 16, an initial learning rate of $10^{-5}$ for the backbone network and $10^{-4}$ for the other networks, and a weight decay of $10^{-4}$.
 On HICO-DET and HICO-DET-SG, the base network was trained for 150 epochs and the learning rate was dropped from the 120th epoch during the first stage of training.
 Subsequent training was performed over 40 epochs with a learning rate drop at the 15th epoch.
 On V-COCO and V-COCO-SG, the base network was trained for 90 epochs and the learning rate was dropped from the 60th epoch during the first stage of training.
 Subsequent training was performed over 30 epochs with a learning rate drop at the 10th epoch.

-For STIP, ResNet-50~\citep{resnet} was used as the backbone, the number of both encoder and decoder layers were set to 6, the number of attention heads was set to 8, the number of query embeddings for object detector was set to 100, the number of queries for interaction decoder was set to 32, the hidden dimension of embeddings in the Transformer was set to 256, and the dropout rate was set to 0.1.
+For STIP, ResNet-50~\citep{resnet} was used as the backbone, the number of both encoder and decoder layers was set to 6, the number of attention heads was set to 8, the number of query embeddings for object detector was set to 100, the number of queries for interaction decoder was set to 32, the hidden dimension of embeddings in the Transformer was set to 256, and the dropout rate was set to 0.1.
 The model was trained for 30 epochs using the AdamW optimizer with a batch size of 8 and a learning rate of $5 \times 10^{-5}$.

-We trained and tested the following seven types of models: HOTR, QPIC, FGAHOI, and STIP without pretraining the encoder and decoder, and HOTR, QPIC, and STIP with pretraining the encoder and decoder.
+In total, we trained and tested the following seven versions of the four models: HOTR, QPIC, FGAHOI, and STIP without pretraining the encoder and decoder, and HOTR, QPIC, and STIP with pretraining the encoder and decoder.
 Training and testing were performed once on each split.
 One training required approximately 1-2 days using 4 NVIDIA V100 GPUs.